The Addams Family: Pugsley's Scavenger Hunt

 The Addams Family: Pugsley's Scavenger Hunt is a platform game released by Ocean in 1992 in Europe and 1993 in North America.
 It is based on the 1992 animated series.
 It was released in North America for the Super Nintendo Entertainment System in February 1993, Game Boy in July 1993, and the Nintendo Entertainment System in August 1993.

-The Game Boy version was ported by Enigma Variations.
+The Game Boy and NES versions were ported by Enigma Variations.

 Plot

 The plot of Pugsley's Scavenger Hunt centered on Pugsley's attempts to win a scavenger hunt challenge proposed by his sister, Wednesday.
 His hunt takes him to the bedrooms of each member of the Addams family in order to find one item from each.

 Gameplay

 The game is a side-scrolling platform game that plays in a very similar way to the previous Addams Family game.
 The player can choose which level to attempt by entering whichever door they choose in the Addams house.